syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-Customization.md

 ![Unrated Item Stroke Color](images/unRatedStroke.jpg)

-## Set Stroke Width
+## Set stroke width

-SfRating control has support to set the stroke width for the selected and unselected items.
+The SfRating control supports to set the stroke width for the selected and unselected items.

-### Selected Items
+### Selected items

 The `RatedStrokeWidth` property sets the stroke width for the rated area with the specified value in the SfRating control.